vinird/tutorialjs/README.md

 ![Watch the gif](assets/example/example.gif)

-Tutorialjs is a library to do website tutorials using popups.
+TutorialJS is a better way to introduce your application or new features of an existing application.

-It helps new users to get into a new application, showing step by step on how to use all the components of the particular application.
+It shows new users a step-by-step guide on how to use the various components of your project.

-This library is based on [Semantic UI elements](https://semantic-ui.com/) and it uses [Semantic UI popups](https://semantic-ui.com/modules/popup.html).
+This library is based on [Semantic UI elements](https://semantic-ui.com/) and uses [Semantic UI popups](https://semantic-ui.com/modules/popup.html).